soskek/variational_dropout_sparsifies_dnn/README.md

 And, additional arguments for hyperparameters (`p_threshold`, `loga_threshold` and `initial_log_sigma2`) are also available.
 They are already set good parameters shown in the paper by default.

+## Forward Propagation using Sparse Computation of scipy.sparse
+A model based on `VariationalDropoutChain` can use the method `model.to_cpu_sparse()`.
+The method transforms all linear layers in the model into new layers with pruned weights using sparse matrix on scipy.sparse.
+It accelerates the forward propagation and reduces memory after VD training.
+Please see this usage in MNIST example.
+Note: The transformed model works only on CPUs, for the forward propagation, and in inference.